 - applications written in .NET, Java, Node.js, Go, Ruby, or Python.

-- The X-Ray SDK automatically captures metadata for API calls made to AWS services using the AWS SDK.
+- The X-Ray SDK automatically captures metadata of API calls made to AWS services.